finopsfoundation/framework/_vendor-members/contino.md

 website-url: "https://www.contino.io/"

 # Maximum character count is 350 the rest will be truncated and hidden automatically on your page
-company-description: Contino is a people-first, engineering-led digital transformation consultancy with 450+ employees across our US, UK and Australian offices.
+company-description: Contino is a people-first, engineering-led digital transformation consultancy with 450+ employees across our U.S., U.K., and Australian offices.
 We help large, heavily-regulated enterprises to become fast, agile, and competitive.
 Contino was acquired by Cognizant in late 2019.

 # Membership level, type and vendor certifications
 member-level: general